 Allegory opens up the world for the reader

 Allegories are among the most potent literary devices available to the writer for creating real change within the world.
-We use allegory to communicate sensitive topics or open conversations about issues that we’re passionate about to help our readers see those issues in a brand new way.
+We use allegory to communicate sensitive topics or open conversations about issues that we’re passionate about; then, these stories help our readers see those issues in a brand new way.
 By using allegory in your own writing, you can show your reader a new way of thinking and bring a little more understanding into the world.